smorrrs/Desperados-III-Resources/level_guide.md

 ## New Orleans Docks
-You can teleport out-of-bounds to go straight to Frank and bypass the meetup.
-If you do this without a controller, you won't be able to shoot Frank and you'll soft lock.
+You can bypass the meetup at the gate by triggering the meetup on the boat first.
+This will mess up the camera for the last part and if you do this without a controller, you won't be able to shoot Frank and be soft locked.

 ## DeVitt Goldmine